uswds/uswds-site/pages/about/research/recruitment/general-public.md

 {:.border-top-2px .border-base-lighter .padding-top-1}

 Your privacy is important to us, and we follow strict data security and privacy protocols.
-We’ll keep all information you share confidential and use it only for research purposes.
-We’ll securely store any personal information you share.
-You can see more details about our privacy protocols on [18F’s Privacy page]().
+We keep all information you share confidential and use it only for research purposes.
+We securely store any personal information you share.
+You can see more details about our privacy protocols on [18F’s Privacy page](https://ux-guide.18f.gov/research/privacy/).

 ## Questions?